kyletmartinez/after-effects-scripts/Layers/README.md

 ### [Lock All Layers (v2.1)](Lock_All_Layers.jsx)

-Lock all layers in all conmpositions in the current project.
+Lock all layers in all compositions in the current project.

 ---